signalogic/SigSRF_SDK/mediaTest_readme.md

 Bug fixes

- - fix to AMR NB decoder handling of bandwidth-efficient mode for 4750 and 5150 bitrates
+ - codec fixes:  fix to AMR NB decoder handling of bandwidth-efficient mode for 4750 and 5150 bitrates, fix to EVS AMR WB IO mode decoder (in compact header mode at 23850 bps)
  - packet logging and tracing now handles SSRCs shared across streams
  - debug mode added to codecs to help find subtle NaN and other floating-point issues in deployments on wide range of Linux and GLIBC versions
  - fix EVS Player and AMR Player example/demo command lines (below).
 These were broken after not being retested after other improvements